Citroën SpaceTourer MPV review

 Interior & comfort

-Citroen maintains that it has added sound-deadening to the SpaceTourer’s interior to lessen the van-with-windows effect somewhat, but we still think it's somewhat noisy to travel in – a shame given how smooth the ride is.
+Citroen maintains that it has added sound-deadening to the SpaceTourer’s interior to lessen the van-with-windows effect somewhat, but diesel versions are still somewhat noisy to travel in – a shame given how smooth the ride is.
 It does feel at least one step up from a typical delivery van, though, with a nicely finished dashboard and an impressive list of standard equipment.

 You can choose a seven-inch widescreen display for controlling the DAB radio, Bluetooth and Apple CarPlay systems, and it also accesses a TomTom-based 3D navigation system.
 All models have cruise control and a USB port, as well as more practical features including parking sensors, LED daytime running lights and ISOFIX child-seat mountings.
 Hill-start assistance makes rural progress easier, too.